Ventral nerve cord

 Left, a schematic of the Drosophila central nervous system, including the brain and ventral nerve cord.
 Right, a cross section of the ventral nerve cord, illustrating input and output.
 Adapted with permission from.

-The ventral nerve cord is a major structure of the invertebrate central nervous system.
-It is the functional equivalent of the vertebrate spinal cord.
+The ventral nerve cord (VNC) is a major structure of the central nervous system in invertebrates that have it.
+As with all nerve cords, it is the functional equivalent of the vertebrate spinal cord.
 The ventral nerve cord coordinates neural signaling from the brain to the body and vice versa, integrating sensory input and locomotor output.
 Because arthropods have an open circulatory system, decapitated insects can still walk, groom, and mate—illustrating that the circuitry of the ventral nerve cord is sufficient to perform complex motor programs without brain input.

+Nerve cords have evolved several times among bilateria.
+The chordates (which includes the vertebrates) ended up with a dorsal nerve cord (DNC).
+The panarthropods ended up with a singular VNC.
+Additional groups with VNCs include the hemichordates (1 VNC, 1 DNC), the nematodes (1 VNC, 1 DNC, 6 small NCs), the Rotifera (2 VNCs, 2 small NCs), the platyhelmithes (2 VNCs), the Nemertea (2 VNCs, 1 small DNC), the brachiopods (2 or 3 VNCs), and the annelids (1 or 2 VNCs).
+The Xenacoelemorpha show a more complex situation.